 The physical toll of fertility struggles and treatment can leave your body feeling sore, tired and uncomfortable.
 Modalities like acupuncture or massage therapy can decrease those side effects and help you care for your body throughout the process.

 Did you know?
-Laser acupuncture has been proven to increase the odds of a successful embryo implantation by up to 15%.
+Laser acupuncture has even been shown to increase the odds of successful embryo implantation.
 Pretty incredible!

 #4 Be Proactive About Your Health